 Cochineal Nopal Cactus, Cochineal Cactus, Cochineal Opuntia, Prickly Pear, Nopal Cactus

 Nopalea cochenillifera subsp. cochenillifera, Cactus cochenilifer (basionym), Cactus cochenilliferus, Nopalea coccinellifera, Nopalea nuda, Opuntia cochenillifera, Opuntia nuda

 Nopalea cochenillifera is a shrubby or treelike cactus with thornless light green stems.
 It grows up to 13.1 feet (4 m) tall.
-The stems are composed of paddle-shaped cladodes (joints) up to 20 inches (50 cm) long and up to 6 inches (15 cm) wide, which are linked together in a branched pattern.
+The stems are composed of paddle-shaped cladodes (joints) up to 20 inches (50 cm) long, up to 6 inches (15 cm) wide and linked together in a branched pattern.
 The flowers are developed at the top of the joints, usually in great abundance.
 They are narrow, erect, bright red to rose, up to 3 inches (7.5 cm) long and up to 0.6 inch (1.5 cm) in diameter.

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).